bharatgpts/bharatgpts.github.io/_pages/team.md

 * Interested in learning more about how our mission can enable billion Indians to leverage Gen AI language technology in their native languages and empower the democracy?

+* Interested in learning how we can help you to leverage GenAI to grow your business?
+Just write to us!

+* We also offer novel smaller, efficient, powerful, faster domain adaptive sector-agnostic foundation generative language models & multimodal AI models as SaaS.

+* Our models don’t even need GPU to run inference.